hilgers-lab/CIAtranscriptome_assembly/README.md

 # CIAtranscriptome_assembly

-Snakefile illsutrate all the steps taken to reconstruct the CIA transcriptome assembly as in (Alfonso-Gonzalez, 2022).
+Snakefile pipeline of all the steps taken to reconstruct the CIA transcriptome assembly as in (Alfonso-Gonzalez, 2022).
+This pipeline is based on Drosophila genome.

 ## Requirements